 The lyrics were developed through the brain-freeing exercise that involved Mike taping himself as he vocalized to the tune of the song.
 He then listened to the tape of his spontaneous vocalization and wrote lyrics from what he heard.
 This process was repeated many times until the song, which was recorded for Rift, was compiled.
 Some of the lyrics which did not make it into the song are included in the liner notes of the album.
 Another lyric that did not make it either into print or the final version of the song (for not so obvious reasons) was “The dangling bearded crab-man has hoofs coming out of his ass.
 They surround his turds like birds, coming out from other guys’ asses.”

-Over six years and 276 shows later, to the joy of many in attendance “Mound” resurfaced during the first set of the 12/31/02 hiatus-ending New Year’s Eve festivities at MSG; it disappeared as suddenly and went unplayed for the years that followed.
+Over six years and 276 shows later, “Mound” resurfaced during the first set of the 12/31/02 hiatus-ending New Year’s Eve festivities at MSG; it disappeared as suddenly, and went unplayed for the years that followed.
 Inexplicably, "Mound" was not performed during either of the KeySpan Park shows in 2004 or the 2009 tour opener at Fenway Park.
 Rather than bust it out in the home of the Red Sox, "Mound" was saved for the Red Rocks of Morrison (8/1/09).
 "Mound" made its only 2010 appearance during the 12/27/10 Worcester, MA portion of the NYE run.

-Any given live performance of “Mound” by Phish is not much different than the original studio version.
-Outside of Phish, the only other “must hear” version of the song do exist.
-“Mound” made its non-Phish debut with Mike's "other" band on 3/5/11 at the MacDonald Theater in Eugene, OR, a few minutes before the song turned 19 years old.
+Most of the live performances of “Mound” by Phish is not much different than the original studio version; however, several other other “must hear” versions of the song do exist.
+“Mound” made its non-Phish debut with Mike's "other" band on 3/5/11 at the McDonald Theatre in Eugene, OR, a few minutes before the song turned nineteen years old.
 This extended version of "Mound" starts with Mike leading the crowd through some arm-stretching exercises to prepare for clapping, an elongated bluesy intro, and throughout the song there were a few too many notes for a standard version from Tom Cleary's keys, Mike's bass, and Scott Murawski's guitar.
 The crowd was last seen "Taking it to the Streets" of Eugene with big smiles on their collective "Mound"-covered faces."Mound" – 6/5/11, Cincinnati, OH